cl3rO3Y/road-traffic-injuries/README.md

-# Road traffic injuries in France 🚘 🏥 🤕 🚑
+# Road traffic injuries in France 🚘 🤕 🚑

 ## Project description

 Road accidents are a major public safety concern, causing injuries, fatalities, and significant economic losses.
-This project aims to analyze annual datasets of traffic accidents in France from 2021 to 2023, sourced from [data.gouv.fr](https://www.data.gouv.fr/fr/datasets/bases-de-donnees-annuelles-des-accidents-corporels-de-la-circulation-routiere-annees-de-2005-a-2023/).
+This project aims to analyze annual datasets of traffic accidents in France, sourced from [data.gouv.fr](https://www.data.gouv.fr/fr/datasets/bases-de-donnees-annuelles-des-accidents-corporels-de-la-circulation-routiere-annees-de-2005-a-2023/).
 By leveraging data engineering tools, we will process, clean, and integrate these datasets to uncover key insights, such as accident hotspots, trends over time, and the impact of factors like speed limits, day of week and season.

+*Disclaimer*: This analysis focuses on data from 2021 to 2023, as earlier datasets have a different CSV format that would require additional adaptations.

 ## Preview